Alex031544/Intelij/README.md

 # Intelij

-This images extends the official [openjdk](https://hub.docker.com/_/openjdk) by IntelliJ IDEA.
+This images extends the official [openjdk](https://hub.docker.com/_/openjdk) by IntelliJ IDEA and Apache Maven.

 # How to run: